skellis46/slipbox/harmful content project preparation.md

 - [ ] two sets of key stakeholders: annotators and end users? perhaps also people in tech companies who are adjusting algorithms based on labelling?
 Not sure this is correct -- really our key stakeholders are harmful content annotators -- need to discuss this (see note above from p.13 of Ofcom report)
 - [ ] how do we make it so it's sufficiently AHRC-like?
 - [ ] what's the link to the law -- is it more than relation to the [Online Safety Bill](https://www.gov.uk/guidance/a-guide-to-the-online-safety-bill)?
-- [ ] interoception is part of this speculation because of its plausible connection with embodiment (Herbert and Pollatos, 2012 - I first saw it in Millman, 2021).
-But, what kind of task is transparencies? does it dig into the embodied?
+- [ ] interoception is part of this speculation because of its plausible connection with embodiment (Herbert and Pollatos, 2012 - I first saw it in Millman, 2021) and emotion [see for instance @sze-2010-coherence]. ([[body awareness and emotion]] [[emotion, affect and internal bodily awareness]]) But, what kind of task is transparencies? does it dig into the embodied?
 If not, then might interoception be a useful measure or concept for understanding looking at image or visual material.
 Or is it that we are asking people to pay attention when looking (to not get lost in thought).
 Like TP is a way to look at images: to complicate, to stimulate the imagination, to ask questions of what is being seen, etc???

 ## actions